b3kz0d/ExactOnlineSyncCloud/README.md

 #### Prerequisites

 If you want to run tha application local machine you'll need to prepare the application running environment.
 OAuth2 and Dropbox webhook requires domain name.
-We suggest you to install [ngrok](http://ngrok.io/) for tunneling requests to your local machine.
+We suggest you to install [ngrok](http://ngrok.io/) or [Conveyor](https://conveyor.cloud/) for tunneling requests to your local machine.
+[Conveyor](https://conveyor.cloud/) available at [NuGet Package Manager](https://www.nuget.org/)

 #### Running the tests